 The NTMA is bound by the public sector target to reduce emissions by 51% by 2030.
-The NTMA emissions reduction targets are inclusive of NAMA (noting that NAMA is due to wind down by end-2025).
-Further to the targets set by CAP23, the NTMA aims to be a Net Zero organisation by 2030.
+The NTMA emissions reduction targets are inclusive of NAMA (noting that NAMA will wind-down by end-2025).
+Further to the targets set by CAP24, the NTMA aims to be a Net Zero organisation by 2030.

 Emissions data for the NTMA (inclusive of NAMA) is published in the NTMA Annual Report & Financial Statements.
+This includes compliance with the requirements of Circular 1/2020: Procedures for Offsetting the Emissions Associated with Official Air Travel.